ArbitrumFoundation/docs/docs/dao-comprehension-check.md

 #### Will this prevent work from being done on the chains that the Arbitrum DAO owns?

  No, voter apathy won't prevent work from being done on the chains that the Arbitrum DAO owns.
-The Constitution allows for <a data-quicklook-from='non-emergency-action'>non-emergency actions</a> to be taken, which don't require the approval of token holders.
+The Constitution allows for <a data-quicklook-from='nonemergency-action'>non-emergency actions</a> to be taken, which don't require the approval of token holders.
 The Security Council has the power to perform emergency actions with a 9-of-12 approval, which can be used to address critical issues that cannot wait for voter approval.
 While voter participation is important for the proper functioning of the DAO, the Constitution has built-in mechanisms to ensure that work can continue to be done even in the event of low voter turnout.

 Note that voter apathy could have an impact on the governance of the DAO, and certain decisions and actions might not be as representative of the community's collective will if voter turnout is low.